mrpeanutma/flashlite-notetaking/README.md

 # FlashLITE Learning Platform

-This is our final project for the CSCI 4300 Web Programming Course, made by Joshua Young, Bailey Greer, Emily Cheng, and Connor Stephens.
+This is our final project for the CSCI 4300 Web Programming Course.

 FlashLITE is a website that allows users to create their own sets of flashcards and display them to other users.
-We are also working on implementing a way to study them.
 All flashcard sets and users are stored in a MongoDB server and users are verified with authentication and their passwords are hashed on the database.
+Users have sets that they "own", so that only they can edit the set and its cards, but they can also view sets created by other users.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+### Team Members:

+1. **Team Leader:** Joshua Young
+2. **Communication Lead:** Emily Cheng
+3. **Miro Captain:** Bailey Greer
+4. **GitHub Captain:** Connor Stephens

 ## Getting Started